U.S. lawmaker says tech companies must quickly remove violent content after New Zealand

 Thompson also asked the companies for a briefing on the matter.

 A Facebook spokesman said the company “will brief the committee soon.”

-Google, Twitter and Microsoft did not immediately respond to requests for comment.
+Microsoft said late Tuesday it had received “the chairman’s letter and we’re ready to work with him, the committee, and with others to address the issues he raises.”
+Google said Tuesday since the shooting in New Zealand “we’ve removed tens of thousands of videos and terminated hundreds of accounts created to promote or glorify the shooter.”

+The company added that “the volume of related videos uploaded to YouTube in the 24 hours after the attack was unprecedented both in scale and speed, at times as fast as a new upload every second.”
+In response, Google took several steps “including automatically rejecting any footage of the violence, temporarily suspending the ability to sort or filter searches by upload date, and making sure searches on this event pulled up results from authoritative news sources.”

 Senator Ron Wyden, an Oregon Democrat who has been critical of Facebook for privacy lapses, said on Tuesday that the government should tread carefully in reining in tech companies for fear of aiding dictators and other bad actors.